joetjo/jopLauncher/README.md

-# jopLauncher
+# jop Game Launcher

-Detect running game and record running time ( game has to be installed in a path that contains "jeux" , game process name will be used by default )
+Game management platform that do not need internal and discover automatically which game is running ( with a prerequisite on where to install game ).

-Other feature:
+- Detect running game and record running time ( game has to be installed in a path that contains "jeux" , game process name will be used by default )
 - show last 10 gaming sessions
 - allow to exclude process
-- allow to map a custom name for an exe or to use the parent folder name instead of the executable name.
+- allow to map a custom name for an executable or to use the parent folder name instead of the executable name.

 # next version